KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding `pubkey`.
 The `vout` type for all coinbase vouts must be `pubkey` as opposed to `pubkeyhash`.
 This only affects a miner trying to use a stratum.
 Z-nomp is currently incompatible.
 :::

+#### :pushpin: Examples:

-> A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
+A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
 The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
 The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.
 This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50 &